 To purchase a Druid cluster, select Druid as the cluster type when creating the EMR cluster.
 The Druid cluster has built-in Hadoop HDFS and YARN services integrated with Druid, which are recommended for testing only.
 We strongly recommend you use a dedicated Hadoop cluster in the production environment.

-To disable the built-in Hadoop services for the Druid cluster, you can select and suspend the target services on the Cluster Service page in the EMR console.
+To disable the built-in Hadoop services for the Druid cluster, go to the EMR console, select the target service pane on the Cluster services page, and click Operation > Pause service to suspend the service.